puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 ## Add the Firewall Module to the Main Manifest

-1. Navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
+1. On your Puppet master, navigate to the main manifest: `cd /etc/puppetlabs/code/environments/production/manifests`.
 2. Use your text editor to open `site.pp`.
 3. Add the following Puppet code to your `site.pp` file.
 This will clear any existing rules and make sure that only rules defined in Puppet exist on the machine.